 Producing the service proved so costly to its manufacturer, Haviland & Co. of France and New York, that the firm had to offer a limited number of pieces to the general public to make up for their losses.
 Most of those pieces were sold by Galt Jewelers of Washington, DC.
 They are recognizable as they bear a slightly different mark than the examples belonging to the White House.
-Doyle has auctioned examples of the pieces that were sold to the public.

 It is not surprising that the White House would have such a spectacular dinner service.
 After all, Thanksgiving has always been a very important part of White House tradition.
 Thanksgiving was the first national holiday proclaimed by George Washington in 1789.
 Abraham Lincoln began the tradition of pardoning the White House turkey in 1865 (the first pardoned turkey was actually a Christmas turkey) at the request of his son, Tad.